 Community cards: Five cards dealt face-up by the dealer to be used by any player.

-Poker Terms Starting with D
+Poker Terms Starting with D-G

 Downswing: Bad run of poker results over time.